-4.3 The Contribution of Education Policy to the Domestic Workers' Sector
+The Contribution of Education Policy to the Domestic Workers' Sector

 The employers had different observations on the trends and availability of domestic workers around their vicinities.
-First and foremost, employers commented that the contribution of the education policy (free education policy) has contributed much to the trickling down on the availability of domestic workers.
+First and foremost, employers commented that the contribution of the education policy (free education policy) had contributed much to the trickling down on the availability of domestic workers.
 The observations of about 53.5% of the employers in the study sample, were based on the contexts of availability, tolerance and wages demanded by the domestic workers.
-On the other hand, 26.15% of the respondents indicated that currently there is variation in domestic workers' levels of education as well as trust as factors altered the atmosphere in the sector and the rest 20.35% of the respondents perceived the consideration of human rights.
-The employers stated that this is the reason why to-date the media discloses a lot of cases, which in most cases are assumed to be new in our societies; but the fact is no torch existed previously to put light on the evils which were conducted against domestic workers.
-One of the respondents during interview said,
+On the other hand, 26.15% of the respondents indicated that currently there was variation in domestic workers' levels of education as well as trust as factors that had altered the atmosphere in the sector and the rest 20.35% of the respondents perceived the consideration of human rights.
+The employers stated that that was the reason why to-date the media discloses a lot of cases, which in most cases they are assumed to be new in our societies; but the fact is not they did not existed previously to put light on the evils which were conducted against domestic workers.
+One of the respondents during interview said:

 'It is very difficult currently to find domestic workers, different from the previous time where it was easy to get them.
-Most of the girls after standard seven they proceed with Form One in community secondary schools. (researcher-translation)
+Most of the girls after standard seven they proceed with Form One in community secondary schools'. (researcher-translation)

-This means that recently there is a formal development trend in the domestic work sector because the domestic workers are decreasing as compared to the previous period of time where the domestic workers were many moving from their villages to town to find a job.
+This means that there had been a formal development trend in the domestic work sector because the domestic workers were decreasing as compared to the previous period of time where the domestic workers were many moving from their villages to town to find a jobs.
 One employer during the interview commented that:

-'Nowadays employers put order for more than three months in order to get a domestic worker.
-The situation is caused by the policy of free education to secondary level where most of children in the villages are send to secondary education and other vocational trainings.
+'Now days employers put order for more than three months in order to get a domestic worker.
+The situation is caused by the policy of free education to secondary level where most of children in the villages are send to secondary education and other vocational trainings'.

-Also, the study found that previously the rate of employing domestic workers was low because many of house wife were not employed instead they were doing works in the house, but things are different as nowadays women are working as men and this situation increased the high demand of domestic workers so as to take care for the house and children.
+Also, the study found out that previously the rate of employing domestic workers was low because many of house wife were not employed instead they were doing works in the house, but things have changed women were working as men and this situation increased the high demand of domestic workers so as to take care for the house and children.